James W. "Bill" "Red" Martin

 June 16, 1926 - Feb.
 23, 2023

-Bill is survived by his wife of 75 years, Patricia Martin (née Kutch); three children: Kathy (James) Martin, Bill (Mary) Martin and Dave (Karen) Martin; six grandchildren: Carrie (Jason) Gregg, Jake (Joanna) Martin, Peter (Ashley) Martin, Matt (Jordan) Martin, Patrick Martin & Jeff Martin; six great-grandchildren: Riley & Paige Gregg, McKenna & Lily Martin and Henry & Charlotte Martin.
+Bill is survived by his wife of 75 years, Patricia Martin (née Kutch); 3 children: Kathy (James) Martin, Bill (Mary) Martin and Dave (Karen) Martin; six grandchildren: Carrie (Jason) Gregg, Jake (Joanna) Martin, Peter (Ashley) Martin, Matt (Jordan) Martin, Patrick (Olivia) Martin & Jeff (Karla) Martin; eight great-grandchildren: Riley & Paige Gregg, McKenna & Lily Martin, Henry & Charlotte Martin and Camryn & Haidyn Sutherland.

 Bill was preceded in death by his parents: Clarence "Red" & Ruth Martin; sister, Eva Matthews; and brother, George Martin.

-Funeral Services will be held at 10:00 AM on Tuesday, February 28, 2023, at the Funeral Home, followed by interment at Calumet Park Cemetery in Merrillville, IN.
+Funeral Services will be held at 10:00 AM on February 28, 2023 at the Funeral Home, followed by internment at Calumet Park Cemetery in Merrillville, IN.
 A luncheon will follow at Innsbrook Country Club.